Buffalo and Susquehanna Railroad: South for coal and lumber

 Southwest of Medix Run, the [Du Bois, Pennsylvania] area was rich in Bituminous coal, which became the Goodyear brothers' next major interest, to supplement their lumbering interests.
-By 1905, the Buffalo and Susquehanna Railroad had extended 55 mi south to Sykesville, PA with plans to continue south into the larger coal regions.
+By 1905, the Buffalo and Susquehanna Railroad had extended 55 mi south to Sykesville, Pennsylvania, with plans to continue south into the larger coal regions.
 At the same time, the Goodyear brothers started buying up coal mines in the area.

-Earlier, the Buffalo and Susquehanna Railroad company had bought the property of the Clearfield Coal Company in Tyler, PA in 1901 and subsequently created the Buffalo and Susquehanna Coal (and Coke) Company.
+Earlier, the Buffalo and Susquehanna Railroad company had bought the property of the Clearfield Coal Company in Tyler, Pennsylvania, in 1901 and subsequently created the Buffalo and Susquehanna Coal (and Coke) Company.
 In 1902, some coal properties of the Berwind-White Coal Mining Company were purchased by the Buffalo and Susquehanna Coal Company near Du Bois, as well as lands from the Peale, Peacock, and Kerr coal company, some 10 mi south of Du Bois.

 In 1903, the Gross Earnings (all income) had reached $1 Million for the year ending June 30, with Net Earnings being $432,000, and the surplus (or profit) being $138,000.
 Significantly heavier traffic had increased their operating costs as compared to 1902, including increases in salaries, while at the same time their insurance went up, as their valuation went up.

 By 1904, the Buffalo and Susquehanna Coal and Coke company was the 6th largest mining company in the region, with 284,000 tons mined.
 Overall, there was a 25 percent increase in Bituminous coal mining since 1900.
 By 1905–1906, the Buffalo and Susquehanna Railroad owned most of the stock and bonds of the Buffalo and Susquehanna Coal and Coke company and Powhatten Coal and Coke Company.